may5bee/sandbox/_projects/legofortheblind.md

 category: physical
 tags: architectural design, physical
 ---

+This is cool:

+LEGOs lets blind people see.
+I can describe the Eiffel tower to a blind person, but he can form a much better image of it simply by feeling and building a lego set.

+The fun is translated over as focus shifts from the visual to the tactile aspect of the LEGOs.

-Matt Shifrin is a blind high school student.
-In 2016, he created a system for blind and visually impaired people to build Lego sets.
+Matt Shifrin is a blind high school student, who in 2016 created a standard for blind and visually impaired people to build Lego sets.

-My friend Sharon introduced me to Matt later that year; I was impressed by his creativity and ambition.
-We teamed up to bring Lego for the Blind to a greater audience.
+My friend Sharon introduced me to Matt.
+I was impressed and we teamed up to bring Lego for the Blind to a greater audience.

 Check it out: <br>
 [legofortheblind.com](http://legofortheblind.com)